CarineRey/pcoc/README.md

 * Sensitivity = TPR = mean(TP_simulations) / n_sites_simulations
 * 1 - Specificity = FPR = mean(FP_simulations) / n_sites_simulations

-In our example, if we take a threshold equal to 0.99, you should found somethink like :
+In our example, if we take a threshold equal to 0.99, you should found something like :

  * TPR = 0.9976
  * FPR = 0.0004